Air Battle of South Korea: Subsequent strikes

 When they returned to the fight a week later, the North Koreans employed guerrilla tactics with their aircraft, some continuing to use ROKAF markings and timing their strikes when UN patrols were out of the skies refueling.
-On July 10, seven Yak-9s were hidden at the captured Kimpo airfield and used in strikes against UN positions at Cheongju.
+On 10 July, seven Yak-9s were hidden at the captured Kimpo airfield and used in strikes against UN positions at Cheongju.
 The next day they surprised and damaged several F-80s in the area.
-On July 12, the Yak-9s shot down a B-29 bombing bridges in Seoul.
-Two more attacked a flight of F-80s flying over a battle at Chochiwon, damaging them.
+On 12 July the Yak-9s shot down a B-29 as it was bombing bridges in Seoul.
+Two more attacked a flight of F-80s flying over the battle at Chochiwon, damaging them.
 By the end of the day another UN L-4 had been shot down.
-On July 15, two more Yaks ambushed a flight of B-26 aircraft near Taejon, forcing one to land.
-Airstrikes against UN ground positions at Taejon persisted until July 19.
-The North Korean aircraft strafed ground positions and also dropped propaganda leaflets signed by US prisoners of war.
+On 15 July two more Yaks ambushed a flight of B-26s near Taejon, forcing one to land.
+Airstrikes against UN ground positions at Taejon persisted until 19 July.
+The North Koreans strafed ground positions and also dropped propaganda leaflets signed by US prisoners of war.

-In counterattacks against the KPAF, the UN responded on July 15 with an attack on Kimpo, destroying two or three of the seven Yak-9s there and damaging the runway at the airfield.
-On July 18, Task Force 77 attacked Pyongyang and Pyongyang East Airfields, destroying 14 North Korean aircraft and damaging 13 more.
-The next day, Task Force 77 attacked Yonpo and destroyed 15 more North Korean aircraft there, and three more at Sondok.
-That day near Pyonggang F-80s of the 8th Fighter-Bomber Group destroyed another 14 North Korean fighters and one bomber, and damaging seven others.
-On July 20, another strike by 14 B-29s destroyed the runways at Pyongyang and Onjong-ni.
+In counterattacks against the KPAF, the UN responded on 15 July with an attack on Kimpo, destroying two or three of the seven Yak-9s there and damaging the runway at the airfield.
+On 18 July Task Force 77 attacked Pyongyang and Pyongyang East Airfields, destroying 14 aircraft and damaging 13 more.
+The next day, Task Force 77 attacked Yonpo and destroyed 15 more aircraft there, and three more at Sondok.
+That day near Pyonggang, F-80s of the 8th Fighter-Bomber Group destroyed another 14 fighters and one bomber, and damaging seven others.
+On 20 July another strike by 14 B-29s destroyed the runways at Pyongyang and Onjong-ni.
 In the process of these strikes, the UN aircraft also shot down six North Korean aircraft opposing the attacks.
-By the end of the day on July 20, only 65 of the KPAF 1st Air Division's original aircraft were intact, and only 34 of them were operable.
+By the end of the day on 20 July only 65 of the KPAF 1st Air Division's original aircraft were intact, and only 34 of them were operable.

-North Korean airpower ceased to resist UN forces after July 20, except for isolated engagements.
-On August 5 and 6 the final airstrikes against the remainder of North Korean aircraft at the Pyongyang airfields destroyed another 18 combat aircraft and seven more were damaged.
+North Korean airpower ceased to resist UN forces after 20 July, except for isolated engagements.
+On 5-6 August the final airstrikes on Pyongyang airfields destroyed another 18 combat aircraft, and 7 more were damaged.
 By this point the North Korean Air Force was considered to have been destroyed, losing 110 aircraft and only possessing 35, with only 18 operable.
-Through August and September, the North Koreans could only muster at most 16 sorties a day, most by isolated, single aircraft.
+Through August and September, the North Koreans could only muster at most 16 sorties per day, most by isolated, single aircraft.